 We are delighted to welcome you to this site and offer both past and present cultural and literary standpoints on motherhood.
 We hope that you will share your

 own experiences and points of view as well.

 If you’d like to take a look at my latest book, you can see it here.

 "This is the book I didn't even know I needed-until I found myself crying within the first few pages.
 'Growing up' and 'growing older' can feel lonely-thinking no one else feels the same way or experiences the same losses and hopes and fears.
 In these poems, and in the hilarious, touching commentary accompanying them, I found solace and joy.
 How Did This Happen is not your mother's anthology.
 It is a fierce, funny, guided meditation, set in poetry, through the insult, grit and grace of aging; a thinking woman's guide to growing older.
 This is a book to love, now and for the months and years to come."―Andrea Seabrook, NPR

 Hello!
-I’m a junior at Georgetown studying English and Government, and I took Prof. Fox and Prof. Velez’s Reading Motherhood course in the spring of 2020.
+I’m a senior at Georgetown studying English and Government, and I took Prof. Fox and Prof. Velez’s Reading Motherhood course in the spring of 2020.
 I loved having the opportunity to examine themes that hadn’t been brought to the forefront in other literature classes.
 I deeply appreciated the class’s multimedia approach--looking at film, television, books, and poetry, as well as the way the course incorporated intersectional theory into each discussion.
 The course encouraged me to broaden my definition of mothering and reproductive justice and pushed me to incorporate these themes into my critical analysis of pop culture and current events.
 I hope to help bring the same inclusive approach and unapologetically feminist criticism that I experienced in the classroom to Reading Motherhood’s online counterpart!